albusdemens/Godot_chat_interface/README.md

 # Godot chat interface

 A simple interface for chatting with a language model in Godot Engine.
+Developed with Godot 4.2.

 # Installation and usage